Rehearsal Dinners: What’s Involved in Planning One?

 The guests at the rehearsal dinner is another decision that is completely fluid.
 At minimum you should have both immediate families, the wedding party (and spouses), the officiant (and their spouse), and the parents of any children that are participating in the wedding (the children themselves are optional).

-What should it look like, and where does it take place?
+What should it look like, and where does rehearsal dinner take place?

 Here are more decisions to make!
 As every couple is unique, when looking at the theme, venue, or vibe of the rehearsal dinner there are many options to choose from.
 First, consider whether you want it to be formal or casual as this can easily help determine your venue.
 Many hold their rehearsal dinners at banquet halls, hotel ballrooms, fine restaurants, or as a garden party when they’re looking to uphold a formal setting.
 For casual settings, couples consider anything including a backyard barbecue, outdoor picnic, or parents’ family home.
 If you’re looking for something a little more unique, some couples have planned their rehearsal dinners on the beach or at an art gallery.
 Feel free to make it special to you and unique to your relationship, the more meaningful the better.
 There truly are no restrictions.

-When thinking about whether it will be formal or casual, you should try to keep it relevant to your wedding, so that it is on theme.
-Remember that is just the rehearsal dinner, so it should be less formal than the wedding reception, and definitely not overshadow the wedding itself.
+When thinking about whether it will be formal or casual, you should try to keep it relevant to your wedding.
+So, that it follows the theme.
+Remember that is just the rehearsal dinner.
+Thus, it should be less formal than the wedding reception, and definitely not overshadow the wedding itself.
 Think through the food as well, will it be a full buffet?
 Will there be servers?
 Will alcohol be available?
 These are all questions to ask, in order to properly prepare your guests.
-For instance, if you intend to use ‘dinner’ loosely, and only serve cocktails and hors d’oeuvres, make sure this is indicated on your invites, so your guests understand what to expect.
+For instance, if you intend to use ‘dinner’ loosely, and only serve cocktails and hors d’oeuvres, make sure to include it on your invites!
+This way your guests will understand what to expect.

 When, When, and When?

-When are invites sent?
-Send out invites either with your wedding invites or soon after, so you can receive a timely RSVP response and plan accordingly.
-Even if details are not nailed down, give your guests basic information so they can at least save the date and prepare any necessary plans with an ample amount of time.
+When do you need to send the invitest?
+Send out invites either with your wedding invites or soon after.
+This way you can receive a timely RSVP response and plan accordingly.
+Even if you don’t have all the details yet, give your guests basic information so they can at least save the date and prepare any necessary plans with an ample amount of time.

 When should planning take place?
 Planning should take place early on.
 This will allow you to book caterers and a venue at least 4 – 6 months prior to the wedding date.